helm/helm/docs/charts_tips_and_tricks.md

 to render and exit when .Values.foo is undefined.

 ## Creating Image Pull Secrets
 Image pull secrets are essentially a combination of _registry_, _username_, and _password_.
-You may need them in an application you are deploying, but to create them requires running base64 a couple of times.
-A helper can help you do this.
+You may need them in an application you are deploying, but to create them requires running _base64_ a couple of times.
+We can write a helper template to compose the Docker configuration file for use as the Secret's payload.
 Here is an example:

-Presuming that the values are provided in the values.yaml like so
+First, assume that the credentials are defined in the `values.yaml` file like so:
 ```
 imageCredentials:
   registry: quay.io